 A reviewer ordinarily must currently be with a firm whose most recent review was administered by the National PRC.
 Note: this is not a requirement for a peer reviewer on a review of a firm that elects (but is not required) to have their peer review administered by the National PRC.

 If you want to start as a Team Captain or Review Captain, please review this page to determine how you want to meet the initial training requirement and sign up for the appropriate training.

 Enter Your Peer Reviewer Resume

-If you want to start as a team member or if you have completed the requirements to become a team captain, enter your peer reviewer resume into PRIMA, starting on May 1, 2017 and then contact your State CPA Society and let them know you’ve submitted your resume and are interested in getting started.
+If you want to start as a team member or if you have completed the requirements to become a team captain, enter your peer reviewer resume into PRIMA, and then contact your State CPA Society and let them know you’ve submitted your resume and are interested in getting started.
 For more information regarding how to enter your peer reviewer resume into PRIMA, please see the PRIMA Help article Updating and Printing Reviewer Resume.